Download and get started with the Stories Online For Autism (SOFA) app

 Stories Online For Autism (SOFA) is an app that's been co-developed with the autism community to support writing stories to help autistic children.

-The SOFA-app is free and can be downloaded from the Google App Store.
+The SOFA-app is free and can be downloaded (smartphone or tablet) from:

 The SOFA-app has received a gold award for evidence-based practice.